-Hello, my name is Karen Kitchen and I’m a member of the Osage nation of Oklahoma.
-I grew up in Oklahoma, but I’ve lived here in Oregon since the early 1980’s.
+Hello, my name is Karen Kitchen and I’m a member of the Osage Nation of Oklahoma.
+I grew up in Oklahoma, but I’ve lived here in Oregon since the early 1980s.
 I work as an educator and a musician.
-I’ve work for Portland public schools for many many years and the last 10 yrs I been at the Indian Education Program, which is a Title VII program.
-I have the wonderful opportunity to work with American Indians, Alaskan natives, students and their families – grades K-12 – although primarily my focus is high school and making sure that the students get all the credits they need and successfully complete high school and move on and hopefully go to college or some kind of great career path.
-Also I get to teach music – particularly Native songs to children ages 3-5 that go to our Native Montessori program.
-That’s been a real delightful new aspect at my work here at Indian Ed.
+I’ve worked for Portland public schools for many many years and for the last 10 yrs I have been at the Indian Education Program, which is a Title VII program.
+I have the wonderful opportunity to work with American Indians, Alaskan natives, students, and their families – grades K-12 – although primarily my focus is high school and making sure that the students get all the credits they need and successfully complete high school and move on and hopefully go to college or some kind of great career path.
+Also, I get to teach music – particularly Native songs to children ages 3-5 that go to our Native Montessori program.
+That’s been a real delightful new aspect of my work here at Indian Ed.

 I’m a vocalist.
-I sing with the group Boarder Crossing.
+I sing with the group Border Crossing.
 We’ve been performing regularly in this area for about the last 15-20 years.
 I sing with another woman, Nico Wind, from time to time.
 We have a little group called Cedar Rose.
 I’ve recently been appearing with the Trail Band.
-They’ve created a Lewis and Clark themed program and I guest star and sing a wonderful Yakama round dance with them.
+They’ve created a Lewis and Clark-themed program and I guest star and sing a wonderful Yakama round dance with them.

 Also, I’ve been fortunate to get to be involved in some of the theater aspects of the Native community here.
 I was recently in a program called ‘Ghosts of Celilo’.
 A few years ago I was in a Lakota play called ‘Trail of Tobray’.